 Tennis, pickleball, bocce, Aquacize, Bingo, Bunco, Pilates, Mah Jongg, canasta, poker, pinochle, bridge, euchre, billiards, arts and crafts, quilting, crocheting, the Cascades Chorus, and a community TV channel with a monthly newsletter.

 The amenity package is staffed and programmed — this is not a self-organize-your-own-pickleball-game community.
 The Director of Racket Sports, the Activity Director, and the on-site management team keep the schedule full and the leagues running.
+When we list a Cascades home, this is the lifestyle we sell — and it is why qualified 55+ buyers move quickly on the right home.

 But the comparison gets more favorable when you look at what the bundle covers.
 Cascades’s HOA fee includes:

 Many comparable Estero 55+ communities charge a lower headline quarterly figure but require owners to pay separately for cable, internet, lawn service, and home security.
 When you normalize on all-in cost of ownership — what you actually spend every month to live here — Cascades’s bundle compares meaningfully better than a face-value comparison suggests.
+For sellers, that bundle is a marketing asset; for buyers, it’s a line item to factor honestly into your monthly carry.

 Both are standard for Florida 55+ communities, both are documented in the current Declaration and Bylaws, and both should be confirmed in the resale package before offer.

 Cascades’s HOA assessment is set annually by the community’s board of directors as part of the operating budget approval.
 Fee adjustments respond to insurance premium changes (a big driver in coastal Florida post-Ian), reserve study recommendations, amenity capital needs (the bocce resurfacing, for example, was a recent capital expense), and broader inflation in cable/internet/security contract pricing.
-Special assessments are rare in Cascades but technically possible — verify the reserve fund status and any pending capital projects in the resale package before offer.
+Special assessments are rare in Cascades but technically possible — we verify the reserve fund status and any pending capital projects in the resale package before any offer.

 Cascades at Estero is a federally compliant 55+ community under the Housing for Older Persons Act (HOPA), the 1995 federal statute that lets communities maintain age restrictions as an exemption to the Fair Housing Act’s familial-status protections.
+This is one of the areas where a Cascades-specialist team earns its keep — the edge cases trip up generalist agents constantly.

 Under HOPA, at least 80% of the community’s occupied units must have at least one resident age 55 or older for the community to retain its age-restriction exemption.
 Cascades’s published policy mirrors that exactly: “up to 20 percent of under-55 year olds” may reside in the community.